Best Crypto Cards in the UK (August 2026)

 The FCA's financial-promotions regime for cryptoassets (PS23/6) has been in force since 8 October 2023.
 Qualifying cryptoassets are classified as Restricted Mass Market Investments.
 In practice this means:

 Looking ahead, the Financial Services and Markets Act 2000 (Cryptoassets) Regulations 2026 (SI 2026/102) were made on 4 February 2026.
 They create new regulated activities (custody, trading platforms, dealing, arranging deals, and arranging staking).
-The FCA authorisation gateway opens around September 2026 and the full regime is expected to be in force on 25 October 2027.
+The FCA published its final rules for the regime on 30 June 2026 across five policy statements (PS26/9 to PS26/13).
+The authorisation gateway opens on 30 September 2026 (application window closes 28 February 2027) and the full regime is expected to be in force on 25 October 2027.
 Several of the cards in the list above will need FCA authorisation to continue serving UK customers under the new regime.

 FSCS and Safeguarding